foundriesio/docs/source/getting-started/install-fioctl/index.rst

 Configuring Git
 ###############

-After :ref:`Fioctl <ref-fioctl>` is properly setup, it can be leveraged as a Git credential helper to allow pushing to your repositories with :ref:`FoundriesFactory® <ref-factory-definition>`.
+After :ref:`Fioctl <ref-fioctl>` is setup, you can leverage it as a Git credential helper.
+This allows pushing to your :ref:`Factory <ref-factory-definition>` repositories.
 With this, Git knows when you connect to ``source.foundries.io`` and uses Fioctl for authentication when utilizing ``git`` commands.

 Setting Up Git
 ^^^^^^^^^^^^^^